Guidance for the new physical preparation coach – Respect & research

 In relation to the strength training I am doing, he felt the need to understand it.
 Was it corrective exercises, as he had been led to believe from the athlete.
 Now I don’t use that term, and I don’t believe in it.
 The impact of an exercise is determined by the result on the body, not by a pre-determined label.
 Now Paul Chek and others did a great job of popularizing this term and concept, God bless them.
 But I don’t use that term.
 You can be doing one the most ‘classic’ ‘corrective exercises’ and it could be damaging the athlete.
 So how can we dialogue on terms we don’t share common ground on?

-Was my speed work maximal or technique based?
+Was my speed work maximal or technique-based?
 Now we are in the few week of training and he knows that.
 My training approach to speed is well documented, from my presentation at the original SAQ seminar in New Orleans in the early to mid-90s to my collaboration with the late Charlie Francis.
-To my development and championing of the concept ‘reverse periodization’ through to my well published content about how I make substantial change athlete’s speed with sub-maximal efforts.
+To my development and championing of the concept ‘reverse periodization’ through to my well-published content about how I make substantial change to athlete’s speed with sub-maximal efforts.

 Now I may not be the smoothest person to talk to in circumstances like this.
 SO when the young man began to justify his questions with the ‘I just have the best intentions of the athlete in mind’ I could not help myself.
 If you knew what I knew about the athlete, if you could read their bodies like I can, if you knew what you and your colleagues were doing to them by act or omission that was damaging them and decreasing their athletic – you would either quit really quickly or get better really quickly.